Skip to main content

 2. Create Stack in AWS console with given CloudFormation Template.

-3. Follow below steps for enabling access logs for each respective API type:
+4. Follow the below steps to enable access logs for each respective API type:

-• Enable Access logs for REST APIs by referring to AWS documentation and when you specify the Log format field use the below JSON.
+• Enable Access logs for REST APIs by referring to the AWS documentation.
+When you specify the Log format field, use the below JSON.

 AWS API Gateway